vpvinc/P7_loan_scoring_model/README.md

   <img width="500" src="https://github.com/vpvinc/P7_loan_scoring_model/blob/assets/model_comparison.PNG?raw=true" />
 </p>

-## 3. customized cost function and optimization
+## 4. Customized cost function and optimization
 Using AUC, we determined the best model to maximise both recall and specificity regardless of the probability threshold.
 However, we now want to determine the best threshold in order to minimize the rate of false negatives which represent the worst error for the bank.
 To achieve this optimization, we will choose the threshold that maximize the following